But he wasn't a match

 - "Don't Speak" by No Doubt, written by lead singer Gwen Stefani about her breakup with lead bassist Tony Kanal.

-- "Cry Me a River" by Justin Timberlake about Britney Spears is arguably the Trope Maker.
-This was the first time the entire marketing of a song, including the video featuring a Britney look-alike, explicitly focused on the celebrity breakup.
+- "Cry Me a River" by Justin Timberlake about Britney Spears is arguably the Trope Codifier.
+This was the first time the entire marketing of a song, including the video featuring a Spears look-alike, explicitly focused on the celebrity breakup.
 The song alleges infidelity on Spears's part, leading to the break-up.
 The video shows Timberlake making out with another girl in their apartment and leaving behind a video of said cheating for his girlfriend to find.

 - "Love Don't Cost a Thing" by Jennifer Lopez is about Puff Daddy and his attempts to buy her nice things to make up for his constant adultery.